phughk/www.surrealdb.com/app/blog/2024-03-08-caroline-intro.md

 I thought it sounded like an interesting concept and I got really interested in using SurrealDB to solve some of the problems I saw.

 Firstly, pretty much all the reference data that is needed to create synthetic data is arranged in a graph or a tree structure.
-I need a way to traverse that tree and send off queries, which eventually come back to form the synthetic data.It is difficult to do that in a traditional database, especially at scale.
+I need a way to traverse that tree and send off queries, which eventually come back to form the synthetic data.
+It is difficult to do that in a traditional database, especially at scale.
 That's one aspect where I think SurrealDB is going to be huge.

 The second is live querying.
 I want to be able to do complicated queries on the data without having to pull the data out of the database.